- Licensing Services

 How to apply

 If you already meet the program requirements and want to become a member of the Responsible Vendor Program, please fill out the application and submit all required documents.
-Upon review of the application and the required documents, the Washington State Liquor Control Board (WSLCB) will either:
+Upon review of the application and the required documents, the Washington State Liquor and Cannabis Board (WSLCB) will either:

 - Certify the retailer and send RVP member Certificate if the application is complete and met the program standards and requirements; or